beartype/beartype/README.rst

   Checkers_>`__.
 * You want to write code rather than fight a static type checker, because `static type inference <type inference_>`__ of a `dynamically-typed`_ language is guaranteed to fail and frequently does.
-If you've ever cursed the sky after suffixing working code improperly typed by mypy_ with non-portable vendor-specific pragmas like ``# type: ignore[{inscrutable_error_code}]``, ``beartype`` was written for you.
+If you've ever cursed the sky after suffixing working code incorrectly typed by mypy_ with non-portable vendor-specific pragmas like ``# type: ignore[{unreadable_error}]``, ``beartype`` was written for you.
 * You want to preserve `dynamic typing`_, because Python is a `dynamically-typed`_ language.
 Unlike ``beartype``, static type checkers enforce `static typing`_ and are thus strongly opinionated; they believe `dynamic typing`_ is harmful and emit errors on `dynamically-typed`_ code.
-  This includes common use patterns like changing the type of a variable by assigning that variable different objects of different types over that variable's lifetime.
-Want to freeze a variable from a ``set`` into a ``frozenset``? *Too bad.* Static type checkers don't want you to do that.
-In
+  This includes common use patterns like changing the type of a variable after assigning that variable a value whose type differs from its initial value.
+  Want to freeze a variable from a ``set`` into a ``frozenset``?
+That's sad, because static type checkers don't want you to.
+In contrast:
-  contrast:

-    **Beartype believes dynamic typing is beneficial by default.
-Beartype never emits errors, warnings, or exceptions on dynamically-typed code.**
+    **Beartype never emits errors, warnings, or exceptions on dynamically-typed code,** because Python is not an error.

+    **Beartype believes dynamic typing is beneficial by default,** because Python is beneficial by default.

-    That's because ``beartype`` `operates exclusively at the high level of pure-Python functions and methods <Versus Static Type Checkers_>`__ rather than the low level of individual statements *inside* pure-Python functions and methods.
+    **Beartype is unopinionated.** That's because ``beartype`` `operates exclusively at the higher level of pure-Python callables <Versus Static Type Checkers_>`__ rather than the lower level of individual statements *inside* pure-Python callables.
 Unlike static type checkers, ``beartype`` can't be opinionated about things that no one should be.

 If none of the above *still* apply, still use ``beartype``.
 It's `free as in beer and speech <gratis versus libre_>`__, `cost-free at installation-